Work Visas in Germany for Expats and Foreigners

 Do I Need a Work Visa in Germany?

 Citizens of the European Union, the European Economic Area (which includes Iceland, Liechtenstein, and Norway), and Switzerland generally do not need work visas for Germany.
 However, there are some exceptions.
 Citizens of newer EU countries, including Bulgaria and Romania, require permits to work in certain sectors.
 Additionally, all new residents from the EU and EEA must apply for a residency certificate within eight days of arrival.
-This is a necessary step to access public healthcare and obtain an electronic tax card.
+This is a necessary step to access the public German healthcare system and obtain an electronic tax card.

 What Are the Different Types of German Work Visas?